measuring tape with notebook and pencil

 • Fabric relaxation should be considered before testing

-Common Mistakes in Meter to Kg Conversion
+Common Mistakes to Avoid

-• Ignoring GSM variation across fabric lots
+• Ignoring GSM variation between lots

-• Mixing imperial and metric units
+• Mixing metric and imperial units

-Avoiding these mistakes significantly improves calculation reliability.
+Avoiding these errors can greatly improve calculation reliability.

 • Garment manufacturing